• Skip to primary navigation

 Instructions

-Preheat oven to 350 degrees.
-Grease a bundt cake pan with coconut oil or butter.
+Preheat your oven to 350 degrees.
+Grease the inside of your bundt pan with butter or coconut oil.
 Set aside.

-Pour batter evenly in the bundt pan and tap a couple of times on the counter to get air bubbles out.
+Pour the batter evenly into your bundt pan.
+Bang the pan a couple of times on a hard surface to get any air pockets out.

-Let cake cool for 10 minutes in the pan and then invert onto a cooling rack.
+Let the cake cool for 10 minutes in the pan and then turn out onto a cooling rack.

 • Cook Time: 45 minutes